wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 clientConfig.requestInterceptors = [ basicAuth, customHeader ]
 ```

 We don't recommend you to implement `PA2HttpRequestInterceptor` protocol on your own.
 The interface allows you to tweak the requests created in the `PowerAuthSDK`, but also gives you an opportunity to break the things.
-So, rather than create your own interceptor, try to contact us and describe what's your problem with the networking in the PowerAuth SDK.
+So, rather than create your own interceptor, contact us and describe what use-case is missing.
 Also keep in mind, that the interface may change in the future.
 We can guarantee the API stability of public classes implementing this interface, but not the stability of interface itself.